 How can I hire a lawyer for a car accident that was not my fault?

 If you suffered an injury in a car accident in Tennessee and it was not your fault, you may have a claim for your damages.
-The attorneys at the Law Offices of Ogle, Elrod & Baril, PLLC will evaluate and handle your claim with expertise and compassion.
+The attorneys at OEB Law, PLLC will evaluate and handle your claim with expertise and compassion.
 Call us today at 865-546-1111 for your free, no-obligation consultation.
 We never charge a fee unless you get compensation.